 The following sections first describe the course requirements, evaluation and examination procedures, dissertation committee, and dissertation requirements for a Ph.D. in Sociology.
 Subsequent sections discuss the requirements for a Master's degree in Sociology and describe the Department's criteria for assigning assistantships.

-Graduate students should become familiar with the requirements of the Graduate College as set forth in The Graduate College Handbook of Policy and Requirements for Students, Faculty and Staff.
+Graduate students must also become familiar with the requirements of the Graduate College as set forth in the most recent version of The Graduate College Handbook.1